-Historical context

-Figure 1 shows that, since about 2009-10, the numbers of applications received, decisions made and applications granted have each followed a similar pattern.
-As well as the usual within-year pattern of peaks in the Summer (July to September quarter) and troughs in the Autumn and Winter (October to December and January to March quarters), there was a clear downward trend during the 2008 economic downturn, followed by a period of stability leading to a large dip in 2020 following the start of the pandemic and a subsequent recovery in early 2021, including a particular peak in applications received.
+Historical context Figure 1 shows that, since about 2009-10, the numbers of applications received, decisions made and applications granted have each followed a similar pattern.
+As well as the usual within-year pattern of peaks in the Summer (July to September quarter) and troughs in the Autumn and Winter (October to December and January to March quarters), there was a clear downward trend during the 2008 economic downturn, followed by a period of stability.
+There was a large dip in 2020 following the start of the pandemic and a subsequent recovery in early 2021, including a particular peak in applications received, and since the peak there has been an ongoing downward trend.
+Regional breakdowns Table 1 shows how numbers of applications received, decisions made and decisions granted varied by region.
+It also shows how the percentage of decisions granted varies widely by region, from 79% in London to 93% in the North East.
+Table 2 like Table 1 shows how numbers of applications received, and planning decisions made, varied by region.

-Regional breakdowns

-Table 1 shows how numbers of applications received, decisions made and decisions granted varied by region.
-It also shows how the percentage of decisions granted varies widely by region, from 81% in London to 91% in National Parks, and the North East.

-Table 2 shows how numbers of applications received, and planning decisions made, varied by region.
 It also shows the percentage change in number of applications received and decided compared to the same quarter a year earlier.
-The percentage change in the number of applications received varies widely by region, from -16% in South West to -7% in North East.
+The percentage change in the number of applications received